 After not having an easy answer to my friends’ questions about how I created my capsule wardrobe, I decided to create that easy answer!

-My 4-week online group course, The Capsule Wardrobe Collaboration, is a series of 20 videos and slideshows that teach exactly what you need to learn to create your own fantastic, functional, and personalized capsule wardrobe.
+My updated online course, The Confident Closet, is designed to teach you exactly what you need to learn to create your own fantastic, functional, and personalized capsule wardrobe.

 Here’s a look at some of the major things the course teaches: